fockspaces/fastnote/README.md

 <img src="https://github.com/fockspaces/fastnote/assets/63909491/0b35231b-96d0-41b9-a3ec-6347dd721871" alt="image" width="100%" height="auto" />

 ### Workflow
-- **Backend Process**: Includes conducting integrated tests using Jest and SuperTest.
-If the tests pass successfully, a Docker image is generated and pushed to a Docker registry, triggering an update in the AWS ECS services.
+- Backend Process: If the tests pass successfully, a Docker image is pushed to a Docker Hub, triggering an update in the AWS ECS services.

-- **Frontend Process**: The React app is built and the resulting build folder is directly uploaded to AWS S3 for deployment.
-This is followed by clearing the cache in CloudFront.
+- Frontend Process: The React app is built and directly uploaded to AWS S3 for deployment.

 ### Testing